 Posted 04:06PM on Tuesday 19 December 2017

-Following a short demonstration from Positive Futures resident baker Gemma Murray, who works as a project manager for the charity, guest were invited to build and decorate their own houses using the materials provided.
+Following a short demonstration from Positive Futures’ resident baker, Gemma Murray, who works as a project manager for the charity, guests were invited to build and decorate their own houses using the materials provided.
 The gingerbread and icing had all been freshly made by Gemma – who previously worked as a professional chef.

 The standard of building and decoration was very high and everyone seemed to enjoy the event and proudly took their creations home with them at the end.